Marketing Plan – Situational Analysis

 On the other hand, the potential market size for ACE authoring is similar to HTML with over 3.21 million host Web sites and a growth rate of 692% within the past three years.
 The maturity of the ACE software market can be estimated by looking at the exploding ACE book sales.
 According to several book publishers, including Mymillion Computer Publishing, sales for ACE book titles (almost all are featuring Acme “lite” software) are within the top 1% of all computer book sales (top 200 out of 20,000 computer books)

 Based on Acme sales projections, we would have to penetrate a small subset of the HTML market (approx. .0006) to reach our objectives.
 For sales forecasting, if our authoring product only appealed to 25% of the existing sites our market size would be 802,500.
 Our goal to sell 20,000 copies the first year would equate to a modest 2.5% of the potential base–which, as one of the first vendors with deliverables for the market, appears realistic.

 As competitive ACE authoring packages ship, we can ascertain our market share by researching the comprehensive monthly sell-through reports from PC Data.

 The speed of the ACE segment growth can be affected by several factors:

-As a side note, the shear volume of potential competitors further validates the ACE market potential.
-When the vultures circle… it usually indicates the existence of meat! (or perhaps the ACE market is dead?? 😉
+As a side note, the sheer volume of potential competitors further validates the ACE market potential.
+When the vulture’s circle… it usually indicates the existence of meat! (or perhaps the ACE market is dead?? 😉

 (Note: Click here to find information about Competitive Research and Business Intelligence.)